How to Rob: Response from artists

 50 Cent said that he intended the single to be a joke, and not meant to disrespect anybody.
 Nevertheless, a number of rappers mentioned on the song responded on record.
 The comments made towards the Wu-Tang Clan were responded to on the Ghostface Killah album Supreme Clientele on a track called "Ghost Deini" and even more directly on a skit called "Clyde Smith" which included one of the Wu-Tang Clan members talking about how they intended to harm the rapper, which is identifiable as Raekwon when the track is sped up.
 A supposed diss song, "Who the Fuck Is 50 Cent", which circulated the web in the beginning of 2001 was rumored to be by the Clan, but was proven to be recorded by Polite of American Cream Team (Raekwon's then-side project).
-Jay-Z also reacted to the comments in the track called It's Hot (Some Like It Hot), off the album Vol. 3: Life and Times of S. Carter:
+Jay-Z also reacted to the comments in the track called It's Hot (Some Like It Hot), off the album Vol. 3...
+Life and Times of S. Carter:

 In an interview, however, 50 Cent claims that Jay-Z told him he loved the song, and that Jay asked permission to respond before he did.

 Sticky Fingaz responded to the diss with the track "Jackin' for Beats."

 Big Pun responds to this track in the song "My Turn" from his 2000 album Yeeeah Baby, which was released posthumously.
 In the song, he states:

 Kurupt also responded to the track with "Callin Out Names":

 Missy Elliott however responded in a humorous way, in the liner notes for her 2002 album Under Construction, on which 50 Cent appears:

 Wyclef Jean referred to the song on "Low Income" from his 2000 album, The Ecleftic:

 Legacy

-West coast rapper Jay Rock, remade the song in 2009 entitled "How to Rob '09".
-Maryland-based rapper Bandhunta Izzy, recorded a song titled “How to Rob” in 2019, which features vocals from The Madd Rapper, who had appeared on 50 Cent’s original version of the song.
+West coast rapper Jay Rock remade the song in 2009 under the title "How to Rob '09".
+Maryland-based rapper Bandhunta Izzy, recorded a song titled “How to Rob” in 2019, which features vocals from the Madd Rapper, who had appeared on 50 Cent’s original version of the song.
+Trinidadian rapper Nicki Minaj interpolated the song in 2018 under the name "Barbie Dreams".